 Thailand ordered two more Mi-17B-5 helicopters

-Told 7 on November 2017 to journalists TASS Deputy Director of the Federal Service for Military-Technical Cooperation (FSVTS) Mikhail Petukhov, Russia and Thailand in September of this year signed a contract for the supply of two more Mi-17V-5 helicopters.
-This was stated by Petukhov at the Defense & Security 2017 exhibition.
-Helicopters are purchased in the interests of the Royal Thai Ground Forces, that is, they will be used by the army aviation.
+Told 7 on November 2017 to journalists TASS Deputy Director of the Federal Service for Military-Technical Cooperation (FSMTC) Mikhail Petukhov, Russia and Thailand in September this year signed a contract for the supply of two more Mi-17V-5 helicopters.
+Petukhov said this at the Defense & Security 2017 exhibition.
+The helicopters are purchased in the interests of the Royal Thai Land Forces, that is, they will be used by the army aviation.
 According to Petukhov, in the future we can count on the order of the next batch of helicopters.
 He also reminded reporters that an intergovernmental agreement on military-technical cooperation was also signed between the countries in September.